-Manchester United have had a couple of once-in-a-lifetime signings, and the problem with those is that they’re tough to replicate.
+Manchester United have made a couple of once-in-a-lifetime signings in the Premier League era, and the problem with those is that they’re tough to replicate.

 It took the Red Devils years to find another goalkeeper close to Peter Schmeichel’s level, while the wingers who have arrived since Cristiano Ronaldo showed up in 2003 have mostly failed to have the same impact.

-    Considering the effort United went to in order to sign the Serb, his input feels almost less than useless.
+We did briefly consider putting Pellistri above Tosic mind you, because, after the effort United went to in order to sign the Serb, his input almost feels less than useless.

 At least Zaha earned a start (two if you include the Community Shield), but what a waste this was.

 £15million for a player quickly considered inferior to what United already had, only for him to leave and subsequently demonstrate he’s streets ahead of most of the current squad.

 13. Amad Diallo